All the Rage (General Public album)

-All the Rage is the debut studio album by English new wave band General Public, released on 28 January 1984 by I.R.S.
+All the Rage is the debut studio album by the English new wave band General Public, released in January 1984 by I.R.S.
 Records.
 It was recorded digitally.
 After his expulsion from the Clash, Mick Jones was a founding member of General Public.
 Though he is listed in the credits of the album as a member, Jones left General Public part way through the recording process and was replaced by Kevin White.
 White's picture appears on the back cover; Jones' picture does not.
 Jones did play guitar on many of the album's tracks however, including "Tenderness".
 The album spent 39 weeks on the US Billboard 200 chart and reached its peak position of No. 26 in mid-February 1985.
 However, it failed to chart in their home country.

-The eponymous track "General Public" was the first single released from the album, peaking at No. 60 on the UK Singles Chart in 1984.
+The eponymous track "General Public" was the first single released from the album, peaking at No. 60 on the UK singles chart in 1984.
 Later in the year, the band fared even better in North America, where their second single "Tenderness" was a Top 30 hit in Canada (No. 11) and the US (No. 27).
 The song's success benefited from appearing in the John Hughes films Sixteen Candles (1984) and Weird Science (1985) from the time period, and it would later appear in Amy Heckerling's Clueless (1995) and in the horror film Devil's Due (2014).